jeremytanjianle/jeremytanjianle/README.md

 </p>
 (Insert backtest results here.)</a>
 </p>
 Live forward testing of one breed of algorithms.
-It earned 5.3% over a little more than two weeks from 18th Oct to 8 November.
-After which, the algorithms were integrated into my main portfolio and proceeded to earn 13.9% for the rest of 2021, despite the Omicron news and expected Fed rate hikes. </a>
+It earned 5.3% over ~3 weeks from 18th Oct to 8th Nov.
+After which, the algorithms were integrated into my main portfolio and proceeded to earn 13.9% from 18th Oct to the rest of 2021, despite the Omicron news and expected Fed rate hikes. </a>
 </p>
 <img src="images/live-testing-oct-2021.png" width="100%" align="center"/></a>
 </p>